joelphimes/Niger-Political-Shift-Examination/README.md

 Content Source: https://www.analyticsvidhya.com/blog/2020/03/what-is-multicollinearity/

 # Cross-Validation Analysis
 - Overview: Cross-validation is a technique used to assess how a predictive model will generalize to an independent dataset.
-It involves dividing the dataset into multiple subsets and using these subsets to train and test the model iteratively.
+It involves dividing the Dataset into multiple subsets and using these subsets to train and test the model iteratively.

 - MSE: On average, The model's predictions are 5.2248430324784666e+17 units squared away from the actual value.